Earlier it was reported face masks weren’t necessary for the general public. Why has the advice changed?

 Wearing a face mask puts a physical barrier between people and helps to reduce transmission of COVID-19.
 It will help protect you and others - if you are unaware you have the infection.
 Many people who have COVID-19 feel OK but are very infectious (either they are yet to develop symptoms or never have symptoms).

 When we talk about ‘face masks’ we mean both cloth masks and single-use masks, commonly called ‘surgical masks’.
 Both will help prevent the spread of coronavirus.
 Whichever type of mask you use, you need to know how to wear it safely and how to wash (if reusable) or dispose of it (if single use).

 We recommend you read Department of Health and The World Health Organization advice on using face masks.

 As the demand on masks is increasing, it is really important we try and conserve supplies of surgical masks for health workers.
 So, you can make your own.
 Personalise it and make a statement!

 If you’re making your own cloth mask, please follow recommended guidelines.
-Here’s a great instruction sheet from DHHS and a video to help.
+Here’s a great instruction sheet and a video to help.

 What if it feels uncomfortable?

 We know that wearing a face mask is unusual, and can take a bit of getting used to.
 Take time to work out how to properly fit your face mask so it’s comfortable.
 If you wear glasses, think about using anti-fog spray.

 A face mask is a tool to stop the spread of COVID-19, prevent others from getting ill, and keep us all safe.
 As more people wear a mask, the more normal it will become.